phaze9/SummerOfCode/Week 3.md

      ng test
      ```
    - You should be able to fix the problem now
  - Repair problems in the e2e tests

+## Day 7: Go Mobile :iphone:
+Put your app on your phone!
  - Install the NativeScript command line interface
    ```
    npm install --global nativescript